 While getting your measurements correct might seem easy at surface level, the case is not usually the same when you have a different measuring tool that’s different from what a particular recipe or cookbook instructs, probably due to geographic location or country measurement system.
 In such scenario, how do you get the right measurement for your unique recipe?

 - How Many Ounces in a Quart?
+In Summary

 - What is an Ounce (oz)?